-When you register you will also be asked to fill out a medical questionnaire and include a copy of your current repeat prescription request form or a verified printout from your current GP.
+When you register you will also be asked to fill out a medical questionnaire and you must include a copy of your current repeat prescription request form or a verified printout from your current GP and provide a copy of your brief medical summary from your previous GP.
 This is because it can take a considerable time for us to receive your medical records.

 When registering, we will also need you to bring along:

 |Taxi licence||Rent or tenancy agreement|

 We provide surgery consultations, including routine health checks of over 75’s who haven’t attended in the past 3 years, telephone consultations by appointment and home visits when necessary for housebound patients.

 We aim to provide an accessible, friendly and efficient medical service, meeting high standards and making the best use of the available resources for the benefit of the patients.
 Our services are delivered by skilled and dedicated staff in a manner that shows respect at all times.

 We aim to treat our patients courteously at all times and expect our patients to treat our staff in a similarly respectful way.
 It is your responsibility to keep your appointments, inform us of your past illnesses, medication and any other relevant details.

 - Be treated courteously and with respect for your privacy, dignity, and religious and cultural beliefs.

 - Receive care and treatment on the basis of need.